norlen/Digiprime/README.md

 ### Production

-When running in production, set up a reverse proxy with HTTPS and point it to the the app server, then run with
+When running in production, set up a reverse proxy with HTTPS and point it to the the app server, then run using

 ```bash
 NODE_ENV="production" USE_TLS="true" npm run start